SharePoint/sp-dev-docs/docs/schema/globallists-element.md

 Top-level element used in the file BASE.XML (<span class="code">\\\\Program Files\\Common Files\\Microsoft Shared\\web
-server extensions\\12\\TEMPLATE\\XML</span>) to define the built-in lists of Web sites based on Microsoft SharePoint Foundation.
+server extensions\\12\\TEMPLATE\\XML</span>) to define the built-in lists of websites based on Microsoft SharePoint Foundation.

 <span codelanguage="other"></span>
 <table>